zenangst/Spots/Documentation/Getting started guide.md

 <img src="https://github.com/zenangst/Spots/blob/326fd8d6433dce8c3b9f68e9872d98314974e37a/Documentation/Resources/getting-started-two-components.png?raw=true" height="350"/>

-The application is starting to take shape but we could still use some more information to the describe what is shown to the users so lets do just that.
+The application is starting to take shape but we could still use some more information to the describe what is shown to the users so let's do just that.

 ## Adding a header view.

 Adding headers to a `Component` is just as easy as adding an additional item to a list.
-Lets make one more view that can work as our header view in this application.
+Let's make one more view that can work as our header view in this application.

 ```swift
 import UIKit